kolypto/py-good/README.md

     If a custom name is desired on the callable -- set the `name` attribute on the callable object.
     This works best with classes, however a function can accept `name` attribute as well.

+* Signals.

+    A callable may decide that the value is soooo invalid that it should be dropped from the sanitized output.
+    In this case, the callable should raise `good.schema.signals.RemoveValue`.

+    This is used by the `Remove()` marker, but can be leveraged by other callables as well.

 ## Priorities

 Every schema type has a priority ([source](good/schema/util.py)),